Banu-Prasanth-Pulicharla/kernel-modules/README.md

 ## Objective
 To develop and use kernel modules and character devices.
 And learn how the Linux OS maintains list of processes and their execution states.

-## Part B: Learn how to write and execute a Linux kernel module.
+## Part A: Learn how to write and execute a Linux kernel module.